 Luxury travellers will continue to be demanding in terms of products and services but still able and willing to pay for them.
-Many of these markets are also highly-engaged-with-intermediaries-to-support-package-bookings, so there seems to be plenty of opportunity for product and brand development around culturally-relevant itineraries.
+Many of these markets are also <a href="https://highly.com/hi

 We should also not be dismissive of the role of families and children within this premium group of travellers, as a third travelled with children on their last break or holiday abroad and seek different experiences and accommodation options as a result.